Planning for College or University

 Suggestions of what to find out:

-- What you will study, how many hours of lectures and other forms of teaching and contact there will be?
+- How many hours of lectures and other forms of teaching and contact there will be?

 - Will there be exams or coursework – what balance do you prefer?